lostella/lostella.github.io/_drafts/iterative-methods-done-right.md

 ([in nanoseconds](https://docs.julialang.org/en/latest/base/base/#Base.time_ns)).

 {% highlight julia %}
-{% include code/iterative-methods-done-right/cg/stopwatch.jl %}
+{% include code/iterative-methods-done-right/tools/stopwatch.jl %}
 {% endhighlight %}

 Measuring time in the context of numerical algorithms needs no justification, I believe.

 # Putting it all together

-Now that we have quite a bunch of ingredients, we can cook up our CG solver recipe by appropriately mixing them.
-First, there's another piece of code that we can factor out and put in our toolbox: the `for` loop.
-The following function takes whatever iterable, loops over it until it's over, and returns the last
+There's another piece of code that we can factor out and put in our toolbox: the `for` loop.
+The following function takes whatever iterable, loops over it until it's finished (so it better be finite), and returns the last
 element:

 {% highlight julia %}
-{% include code/iterative-methods-done-right/cg/loop.jl %}
+{% include code/iterative-methods-done-right/tools/loop.jl %}
 {% endhighlight %}

+We now have all pieces to assemble our CG solver routine.
-The following `cg` routine instantiates a `CGIterable` object for the given problem, buries it under the wrappers we described above, then loops the resulting iterable to get the last state.
+In the following snippet, the `cg` function instantiates a `CGIterable` object for the given problem, buries it under the wrappers we described above, then loops the resulting iterable to get the last state.
 For simplicity, the composition of iterables is fixed, but one could think of parsing here all sorts of options the user may provide (e.g. verbose/silent, measure time/do not measure time, using multiple termination criteria...)